mliebelt/pgn-viewer/readme.md

 * Allows to play through the games forward and backward, including variations.
 * Allows to play from a legal position only legal moves, and adds these moves to the notation (in a different style)
-* Allows to play through
+* Allows to play through by
   * clicking on moves
   * clicking on next and previous button
   * clicking on play button